Ridolfo Capo Ferro: In popular culture

 In the fictional work The Princess Bride by William Goldman, Inigo Montoya and The Man in Black duel atop the Cliffs of Insanity where they mention various fencing techniques they have studied, including those of Capo Ferro.

+In Episode 3 of My Lady Jane, Lady Jane Grey tells Lord Guildford Dudley that she mastered Capo Ferro by the age of 8.